welteki/docs.actuated.dev/docs/faq.md

 Actuated is a managed service operated by OpenFaaS Ltd, registered company number: 11076587.

-It has both a Software as a Service (SaaS) component ("Actuated") and an agent ("Actuated Agent"), which runs on an ("Actuated Host") supplied by the customer.
+It has both a Software as a Service (SaaS) component ("Actuated") and an agent ("Actuated Agent"), which runs on an ("Actuated Server") supplied by the customer.

 The SaaS portion collects and stores: